engineyard/kubernetes-workshop/03-volumes.md

 - A Dockerized Rails app, ready to run on kubernetes (see: [Basic Rails App Tutorial](../01-basic-rails-app))

-Credit where due: These instructions were developed mostly by ripping off: https://github.com/kubernetes/kubernetes/tree/master/examples/mysql-wordpress-pd

 # Step by Step

 ## 1. Storage Class